locize/blog/source/_posts/what-is-i18n.md

 ### Conclusion <a name="conclusion"></a>
-How do you manage the internationalization of your application?
+How do you handle internationalization for your application?

-<b>Either way, let us know by write us an email to <a href="mailto:support@locize.com" title="support@locize.com">support@locize.com</a> or leave us a comment on <a href="https://twitter.com/locize" title="twitter locize">twitter</a> or <a href="https://www.facebook.com/locize" title="facebook locize">facebook</a> right now.</b>
+Let us know by sending an email to <a href="mailto:support@locize.com" title="support@locize.com">support@locize.com</a> or leaving a comment on <a href="https://twitter.com/locize" title="X">X</a> or <a href="https://www.facebook.com/locize" title="facebook locize">facebook</a>.

-The term "i18n" is mostly associated with the software business.
+The term "i18n" is commonly linked with the software industry.

-It defines the development operations required when a corporation expands into new countries or markets.

-i18n refers to a complete business that was created to meet the needs of clients who needed to convert their programs, websites, or <a href="../what-is-video-game-localization/" title="video-games">video-games</a>.
+It involves the operational procedures required when a company expands into new markets or countries. i18n involves a full-fledged industry that emerged to assist clients in adapting their software, websites, or video games.

-If you're just starting out and want to learn more about "what is i18n," the following links can be helpful.
+If you want to learn more about "what is i18n," the following links may be helpful.

 ### Additional links <a name="links"></a>

 ➡️ Create a free new [user account](https://www.locize.app/register) for advanced i18n-experience with locize

-➡️ Find out more about [react-i18n](../react-i18next/)

 ➡️ Check out real examples at [website-localization](../website-localization/)